Xrizzy/yellow-plugin-events/README.md

 This plugin requieres at least Yellow 0.6.6!

 1. [Download and install Yellow](https://github.com/datenstrom/yellow/).
 2. [Download plugin](https://github.com/xrizzy/yellow-plugin-events/archive/master.zip).
-If you are using Safari, right click and select 'Download file as'.
+If you are using Safari, right click and select 'Download file as'.oO NOT unzip!).
-3. Copy `yellow-plugin-events-master.zip` into your `system/plugins` folder (DO NOT unzip!).

 To uninstall delete the plugin files.